|

 I would also like to thank my friends in Illinois who have provided so much information, and so many new paths of opportunity for my research.
 Matt, Jim, Mary, Eugene, Steve, Marilyn, Carolyn, William, Robert, Ken, Scott, friends at the Wills County courthouse, the people of Ottawa, and on and on.
 Thanks for a fabulous trip through your state.
 And also to the family of P. O. Avery (formerly of Earlville) who have been most gracious in their help.

-And to my other great friends, locally, who have shown so much hospitality and generousity to me.
+And to my other friends locally who have helped along the way.
 Out of respect for the privacy of the landowners I will not mention them here, but their kindness has been greatly appreciated.
-I would ask that everyone respect their rights as landowners concerning the battle and camp sites in our area.
+I ask everyone to respect their rights as landowners.
+Please do not trespass or take metal detectors on the property.